JGarnica22/PSlab/ATACseq_analysis/README.md

 ## Cluster loop :curly_loop:
 Use loop scripts to perform all the steps aforementioned automatically and in parellel in the cluster.
-All folders and subfolders will be created, just make sure to have your fastq files in a fasq_files folder, and to add and indicate the directory of your reference genome and software (Trimmomatic and Picard).
+All folders and subfolders will be created, just make sure to have your fastq files in a fastq_files folder, and to add and indicate the directory of your reference genome and software (Trimmomatic and Picard).

 The following data analysis comparing peaks between samples and visualizing the results shall be performed using `R` language, and preferably locally, not in the cluster.

 ## DiffBind :sunrise_over_mountains:
-DiffBind provides functions for processing DNA data enriched for genomic loci including ChIPseq and ATAC-seq.
+DiffBind provides functions for processing DNA data enriched for genomic loci including ChIPseq and ATACseq.
 It is designed to work with aligned sequence reads identified by a peak caller.
 The tool is optimized to work with multiple peak sets simultaneously and to identify sites that are differentially bound between sample groups.

 Generally, data process with DiffBind involve these phases:

 ### Reading in peaksets
 Usually peaksets are derived from peak callers.
-The easiest way to read in peaksets is using a comma-separated value sample sheet or create a dataframe with one line for each peakset.
+The easiest way to read in peaksets is using a comma-separated value sample sheet or creating a dataframe with one line for each peakset.

-With your sample sheet you can generate your DBA object, it contains how many peaks are in each peakset, as well as (in the first line) the total number of unique peaks after merging overlapping.
-Also, correlation heatmap and PCA can be generated which gives an initial clustering of the samples using the cross-correlations of each row of the binding matrix.
+With your sample sheet you can generate your DBA object, which measures how many peaks are in each peakset, as well as (in the first line) the total number of unique peaks after merging (overlapping?).
+Also, a correlation heatmap and PCA can be generated, which gives an initial clustering of the samples using the cross-correlations of each row of the binding matrix.
 ````
 dbdata <- dba(sampleSheet=<sample_sheet>)
 plot(dbdadta)